paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step5.md

 If all goes according to intention, HPA should be spinning up some new pods as the existing pod exceeds it resource allocation.

-Let take another look at the status of the running HPA.
-Execute the following command:
+Let's wait 60 seconds and then take another look at the status of the running HPA.

-`kubectl get hpa`{{execute}}
+Click the following command to view the status of the HPA.

-Now, let's apply a Linux `watch` get a continuous update on the Kubernetes pods in play.
-Execute the following command:
+`kubectl get hpa`{{execute T1}}

-`watch -n 45 "kubectl get pod"`{{execute}}
+Let get a full view of the number of pods in force.
+Click the following command a list of `hpa-demo-web` pods that are up and running.

-Over time we should see the number of pods increase as the first pod goes beyond it allocation for CPU utilization.
+`kubectl get pod | grep hpa-demo-web`{{execute T1}}

-And get some output the looks like this:
+And get some output the looks similar to this:

 ```
 NAME                                      READY     STATUS    RESTARTS   AGE